UXAspects/UXAspects/guides/developer-standard.md

 ### Component Decorator

 - The selector should always be prefixed with `ux-` (any documentation specific components should be prefixed with `uxd-`), this will help avoid any potential conflicts with selectors in other libraries of a user's application.
 - Exclude `moduleId` property.
 The Angular component interface has a field for `moduleId` which is used to support relative paths, primarily for SystemJS module loader to load templates and stylesheets.
-As part of our build process we inline templates and styles to allow us to support the most common bundlers and module loaders so this property is not required.
+As part of our build process we inline templates to allow us to support the most common bundlers and module loaders so this property is not required.
-- Template and style urls should begin with a `./` to ensure they are relative paths.
+- Template urls should begin with a `./` to ensure they are relative paths.
-- Use the host element instead of wrapping in a container element.
-The host element can be styled and have events and bindings using the `host` property in the decorator (or using a HostListener).
+- Use the tag element instead of wrapping in a container element.
+The tag element can be styled and have events and bindings using the `host` property in the decorator (or using a HostListener).
 - Define inputs and outputs in class rather than in component metadata.

 ### Component Module